chiptunecafe/rawrscope/README.md

 ### From source

-Clone the repository and run `cargo +nightly build --profile deploy`.
+Clone the repository and run `cargo +nightly build -Z unstable-options --profile deploy`.

 CMake and Python are required for building dependencies.